 White is timeless stable in décor.
 Use the psychological effects of the color white to create a crisp, clean feel for your home.
 Different cultures associate very different feelings, moods, ‘meanings’, and psychological effects with this color.
 If you grew up in a Western society, you’ll probably see white as a ‘clean’, pristine color.
 We may think of weddings, clouds dotted over an April sky, or fresh snow.
 Interior design in Western societies uses the color white to create an airy, pure, clear, serene feel for a home.
 On floor, walls and furniture, the color white can make a room feel larger than it is and add a crisp freshness to a room scheme.
 To take advantage of the psychological effects of the color white, you don’t always need a lot of it.
 Just accents, for example window and door frames painted in white, cream or ivory, can lift the look and feel of a whole room.
 On its own, pure brilliant white can look sterile or high-maintenance, particularly with very sleek interior design styles that involve lots of polished surfaces.
 To soften the look of a room, the ‘secret’ is to layer up tints (from chalky white to ivory) and textures (in walls, textiles, and floor coverings).
 This will help make a white room warmer and more inviting – both psychologically and physically.
 Gray, brown and black look great with white!

-- Positive: Hygiene, sterility, clarity, purity, cleanness, simplicity, sophistication, efficiency.
+- Positive: Hygiene, sterility, clarity, purity, cleanness, simplicity, sophistication, efficiency, minimal, modern, color of new beginnings.

 Just as black is total absorption, so white is total reflection.
 In effect, it reflects the full force of the spectrum into our eyes.
 Thus, it also creates barriers, but differently from black, and it is often a strain to look at.
 It communicates, “Touch me not!”
 White is purity and, like black, uncompromising; it is clean, hygienic, and sterile.
 The concept of sterility can also be negative.
 Visually, white gives a heightened perception of space.
 The negative effect of white on warm colors is to make them look and feel garnish.